-We used the first two days on Palau for organizing everything for our trip: buying a camping stove with some butane cartridges, food and water (90 liter) for 10 days, checking the rented kayaks, charge the batteries and coordinate the transportation of our equipment to the Rock Islands.
+We used the first two days on Palau for organizing everything for our trip: buying a camping stove with some butane cartridges, food, and water (90 liters) for 10 days, checking the rented kayaks, charge the batteries and coordinate the transportation of our equipment to the Rock Islands.

 Two days later all our stuff, including the kayaks, were brought with a speed boat to the Rock Islands national park.
 The ride with the speed boat gave us a first impression of the beautiful landscape of the Rock Islands.

 Finally, we were dropped off at the island of Ncchelobel, near a place called Clam City.